ZmicierGT/fcore/readme.md

 yf.YF(symbol='IBM', first_date="2024-1-1", last_date="2025-1-1").get()
 ```

 Fcore uses labelled numpy arrays as the main data containers as they are memory efficient and fast.
-You can get the obtained columns in a such way: *quotes['annual_cashflow']*
+You can get the obtained columns in a such way: `quotes['annual_cashflow']`

 Invoke **python -m quickstart.min_data_management** to run the full example.

 ## Tools

 Fcore has a Tools API to ease a data processing routine work.
 A tools may just perform some basic calculations (like technical indicators).
-However, it may also be used for automating complex machine learning tasks including incremental learning and traing a model based on datasets which do not fit in a memory.
+However, it may also be used for automating complex machine learning tasks including incremental learning and training a model based on datasets which do not fit in a memory.

 AI API is divided into two parts: The Classification API which allows to classify nearly every market event and The Regression API.
 As a basic example of using the Classification API you may classify if it is a good time to open a long/short position.